Kirtimukha

-Kirtimukha (Sanskrit: कीर्तिमुख ,kīrtimukha, also kīrttimukha, a bahuvrihi compound translating to "glorious face") is the name of a swallowing fierce monster face with huge fangs, and gaping mouth, very common in the iconography of Hindu temple architecture in India and Southeast Asia, and often also found in Buddhist architecture.
+Kirtimukha (Sanskrit: कीर्तिमुख ,kīrtimukha, also kīrttimukha, a bahuvrihi compound translating to "glorious face") is the name of a swallowing fierce face with huge fangs, and gaping mouth, very common in the iconography of Hindu temple architecture in India and Southeast Asia, and often also found in Buddhist architecture.

-Unlike other Hindu legendary creatures, for example the makara sea-monster, the kirtimukha is essentially an ornamental motif in art, which has its origin in a legend from the Skanda Purana and Shiva Purana - Yuddha khand of Rudra Samhita.
+Unlike other Hindu legendary creatures, for example the sea-dwelling makara, the kirtimukha is essentially an ornamental motif in art, which has its origin in a legend from the Skanda Purana and the Shiva Purana.

 Origin and characteristics

 The word mukha in Sanskrit refers to the face while kīrti means "fame, glory".
-The story of Kirtimukha begins when a great king Jalandhara, who "by virtue of extraordinary austerities ... accumulated to himself irresistible powers."
-In a burst of pride, he sent forth his messenger, the monster Rahu, whose main task is eclipsing the moon, to challenge Shiva.
+The story of Kirtimukha begins when the asura king Jalandhara, who "by virtue of extraordinary austerities ... accumulated to himself irresistible powers."
+In a burst of pride, he sent forth his messenger, the Hindu deity Rahu, whose main task is eclipsing the moon, to challenge Shiva.
 "The challenge ... was that Shiva should give up his shining jewel of a bride Parvati."
 Shiva's immediate answer was to explode a tremendous burst of power from his third eye, which created a horrendous, emaciated, ravenous lion.
 A terrified Rahu sought Shiva's mercy, which Shiva agreed to.
-But how then were they to feed the ravenous demon lion?
-"Shiva suggested that the monster should feed on the flesh of its own feet and hands."
-So Kirtimukha willingly ate his body starting with its tail as per Lord Shiva's order, stopping only when his face remained.
-Shiva, who was pleased with the result gave it the name Face of Glory and declared that it should always be at the door of his temples.
-Thus Kirtimukha is a symbol of Shiva himself.
+In order to feed the ravenous lion, Shiva suggested that the creature should feed on the selfishness, greed, and attachment of humans.
+Shiva, who was pleased with the result, gave it the name "glorious face", and declared that it should always be at the door of his temples.
+Thus, the Kirtimukha is a symbol of Shiva himself.

 The Kirtimukha is often used as a motif surmounting the pinnacle of a temple or the image of a deity, especially in South Indian architecture.
 As Zimmer writes, "Kirtimukha serves primarily as an apotropaic demon-mask, a gruesome, awe-inspiring guardian of the threshold."